Our life stages are unique, Kathy enjoys sharing her thoughts and stages through her writing and looks forward to learning about yours.

 The first summer at the winery, Sid worked in many capacities.
 He was coming to the winery in 1966; this year, the chateau-style hospitality house was famous and well-known for some twenty-plus years.
 This summer, a museum became a beloved addition to the property.
 The eloquent owner was Maria, Sister of John D'Agostino, who had taken over the winery after her brother's passing in 1948.
 This year 1966, she created a museum on the property where she displayed her collection of wine glass art, some dating back to the thirteenth century.
 Maria entrusted young Sid during his first summer to be the polisher of the wine glass collection.

 She shared the essential craft pieces and showed a soft Italian cloth technique to buff them after cleaning them.
 Sid connected with the stories and history behind each article in the museum.
 He felt a sense of pride, happy he earned his employer's confidence to keep the collection intact.
 Sid was also a fast and talented grape picker.
 They gave Sid ample opportunity to learn the business as he was open to any job that needed doing.
 The young man and hard worker never complained or questioned the need for a task.
-His work was so diligent that he earned the invite to come work at the winery year-round at eighteen.
+His work was so diligent that he earned the invite to work at the winery year-round at eighteen.
 Excitement and passion grew in Sid for the opportunity he was allowed.
-The winery is where his artisan passion took hold as he began to create masterpieces of glass art on bottles and wine glasses alike.
+His artisan passion took hold at the winery as he created glass art masterpieces on bottles and wine glasses alike.

 Sid Falls in Love

-After Sid became established as a year-round grounds worker at the winery, he would frequent the boardwalk on summer evenings.
+He frequented the boardwalk on summer evenings after establishing Sid as a year-round grounds worker at the winery.
 One such night he came to the pier with a group of his buddies visiting from Newark; they were eager to explore Casino Pier's rides and food.
-On one of those warm summer nights, Sid was separated from his crew for a brief time and found himself in a line at the candy apple stand.
+Unfortunately, on one of those warm summer nights, Sid was separated from his crew for a brief time and found himself in a line at the candy apple stand.

 Sid, seemingly entranced by this young woman, stammered and fumbled his order when he got to the counter.
 The older man waiting for him chuckled as he could see the blushing in the young man's cheeks.
 Sid glanced back at her, hoping she had not noticed his embarrassment.
 He thought to himself, how on earth could he save face in this embarrassing situation.
 Then it popped into his head like a lightning bolt; he would purchase a candy apple for her.
 So, Sid added her apple to his order, as he stated to the stand owner, "and one, for the young lady, please?"